ProfileBase#

 The (x, y) pixel coordinate of the source center.

-radii1D float numpy.ndarray
+radii1D float ndarray

-error2D numpy.ndarray, optional
+error2D ndarray, optional

-The 1-sigma errors of the input data. error is assumed to include all sources of error, including the Poisson error of the sources (see calc_total_error) . error must have the same shape as the input data.
+The 1-sigma errors of the input data. error is assumed to include all sources of error, including the Poisson error of the sources (see calc_total_error). error must have the same shape as the input data.

-mask2D bool numpy.ndarray, optional
+mask2D bool ndarray, optional

 A boolean mask with the same shape as data where a True value indicates the corresponding element of data is masked.
 Masked data are excluded from all calculations.